Perfection – Everything has to be just so

 Mother nature allows for life to thrive through diversity and inter-dependency.
-Instead of trying to understand such complexity and its intricacies, most of us look at our lives and the world around us, through the colorings of puritanical thought process fostered through single God religions.
+Instead of trying to understand such complexity and its intricacies, most of us look at our lives and the world around us, through the colorings of puritanical thought process fostered through monotheistic religions.

-Then somewhere along the way, during the gestation period, some fetuses make the gender transition from female to male.
-Is it not possible that, somewhere in the process of transition, according to mother nature’s rules, there could be slight aberrations affecting sexual orientation making gay and transgender as natural as male and female?
+Then somewhere along the way, during the gestation period, some embryos make the gender transition from female to male.
+Is it not possible that, somewhere in the process of transition, according to mother nature’s rules, there could be slight aberrations, affecting sexual orientation making gay and transgender as natural as male and female?

 Centuries ago, when science was not as advanced as it is today, our ancestors believed that the afflictions and ailments that tormented our bodies were the result of sins we committed.
-But medical-science has grown, not just to negate this superstition, but has advanced to a point where several of these health issues can not only be explained, but can be cured or better managed.
+But science has grown, not just to negate this superstition, but has advanced to a point where several of these health issues can be explained.
 Therefore, isn’t it time we try to cultivate a better understanding of our life on this Earth, through the lens of proven, scientific reality rather than blind, unquestioned faith?

 And if religion seems to be getting in the way of accepting the truth, maybe, it’s time to rectify the Scriptures, thusly:

 “In the beginning there are no males.
 All human beings are conceived as females.
 Then, roughly half of the embryos replace one of their X chromosomes with a Y chromosome making the transformation from female (XX) to male (XY).
 Since, mother nature is flexible in her complexity, she makes us man, woman, gay and transgender – all part of one big human family.”